Bolton Abbey

 Another walk leads through the so called "Valley of Desolation" (actually a pleasant wooded ravine) to the waterfalls of Posforth Gill and on up to the rocky crest of Simon's Seat, towering over the quaintly named village of Appletreewick in Skyredale below to the north.

 Much of this area is bracken moorland much famed for grouse shooting and hunting on the Duke of Devonshire's country estate.
-Also worth a visit is Barden Bridge and Barden Tower, an ancient ruined hunting lodge a few miles upstream of Bolton Abbey and the Strid.
+Nearby is Barden Bridge and Barden Tower, an ancient ruined hunting lodge a few miles upstream of Bolton Abbey village.

-Also close by is the Bolton Abbey terminus of the Embsay and Bolton Abbey Steam Railway - from where it is possible to take a ride on a steam train to the village of Embsay, near to the market town of Skipton.
+Also nearby is the Bolton Abbey terminus of the Embsay and Bolton Abbey Steam Railway - from where it is possible to take a ride on a steam train to the village of Embsay, near to the market town of Skipton.

 The Yorkshire Dales - Home Page